 - Accepts any age

-What do the best pet policies include?
+How do I pick the best pet insurance policy?

 When you’re comparing pet insurance policies, make sure to compare the best of several common features:

 - Wide coverage.
 The best pet policies offer robust coverage for accidents and illnesses while including exam fees.
 These usually include veterinary specialist coverage, hereditary or congenital conditions and behavioral or holistic therapy.